 After fentanyl detox, an individual has the option to participate in a fentanyl rehab program.

 Do you know someone who is in need of fentanyl treatment?
-Contact Asheville Recovery Center now to get more information about our fentanyl recovery program.
+Contact Asheville Recovery Center, one of the leading opiate rehab centers in North Carolina, to get more information about our fentanyl recovery program.
 Call (828) 518-6996.